“Could My Child Have Oppositional Defiant Disorder?”

 2) Enthusiasm Counts

 Tailoring rewards and punishments to your child’s specific abilities and needs is important.
-But consistency in the way you treat your child — the way you set rules and convey expectations — is the key to cleaning up an ODD child’s act.
+But consistency in the way you treat your child — the way you set rules and convey expectations — is the key to cleaning up an oppositional child’s act.

 “Once you work through their defiance, there’s a lot there to like,” says Riley.